ViniciusCuest/ViniciusCuest/README.md

 ###

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning nextJS, C, Java and AWS.
+- 🌱 I’m currently learning nextJS, GraphQL, NestJS and AWS
 - 👯 I’m looking to collaborate on any position.
 - 💬 Ask me about anything you want/need.
 - 📫 How to reach me: Contact me in my social medias.